myonmyuu/PortalsOfPreggo/README.md

   they take time to grow, and are added to the egg inventory after birth

 ## Farm/Hatching
-- eggs keep track of who the father/mother is (barring brothel customers and other transient characters)
+eggs keep track of who the father/mother is (barring brothel customers and other transient characters).
-  - characters can refer to you as Mom/Dad if you are one of the parents (configurable)
+Characters can refer to you as Mom/Dad if you are one of the parents (configurable).
+Farm pairs insemniate each other instead of directly creating eggs.

 ## Items
 A small assortment of items to interact with pregnancy (can be disabled if users feel that they dilute the item pool too much).